 In the end, we get:

 Here’s a free IIFYM calculator that you can use.
-It is straightforward to use, but I included this video to help:

 Here’s the food source template download I mentioned in the book.